-There are nine lectures followed by assignments are planned.
-Preparing for the lectures and active participation in the lectures correspond to 90 hours of workload.
+There are nine lectures followed by assignments are planned (36 hours).
+Preparing for the lectures and exam correspond to 54 hours of workload.
 Students (alone or in groups) are to prepare a SAP, which should be evaluated to pass the module and presented during a workshop.
 The preparation and workshop participation correspond to 60 hours of work.